-- 1 Set an assignable button to [Review Recording] in advance ( 135). - 2 Open the [Review Recording] submenu to set the review length.

-[♥ System Setup] ♦ [Review Recording]

-4 After you finish recording a clip, press the assignable button.

-- The last clip that was recorded is played back for the selected duration. [ REVIEW] appears at the top of the screen. - You can push the joystick left/right during the playback to skip 10 seconds backward or forward, respectively.
+- 1 Set an assignable button to [Review Recording] in advance (135). - 2 Open the [Review Recording] submenu to set the review length. - [¶ System Setup] ▶ [Review Recording] - 3 Select the desired option and then press SET. - 4 After you finish recording a clip, press the assignable button. - The last clip that was recorded is played back for the selected duration. [► REVIEW] appears at the top of the screen. - You can push the joystick left/right during the playback to skip 10 seconds backward or forward, respectively.
 When there are less than 10 seconds from the start of the clip, pushing the joystick left will start playing back the clip from the beginning.
 When there are less than 4 seconds from the end of the clip, pushing the joystick right will have no effect. - Press the assignable button again or the CANCEL button to stop reviewing the clip and return the camera to record standby mode. - After the clip finishes playing back, the camera returns to record standby mode.